terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 }
 ```

-The last one is a helper method which get an URL as parameter, does the REST call,
+The last one is a helper method which gets an URL as parameter, does the REST call,
-converts the result to datatype T. To make this as general as possible, you use _generics_,
+converts the result to datatype `T`.
+To make this as general as possible, you use _generics_,
-thats the `<T>` in `Get<T>` and let's you call this method with whatever class you want.
+that's the `<T>` in `Get<T>` and it let's you call this method with whatever class you want.

 `GetCategories()` simply calls the helper method with the correct URL ending - and asks for
 the results to be interpreted as a string array.

 `GetFact()` does something simular.
 If a category is set, it adds it to the URL the way that
 the Chuck Norris API wants it.
-And is wants the result as an object of the class you made earlier,
+And it wants the result as an object of the class you made earlier,
 `Fact`.

 The logic for favorites simply works with the in-memory list.
 Add their implementations: